In This Article

 - Persistent bad breath, even after brushing, etc.

 Gingivitis is a mild gum disease.
-When you are diagnosed with gingivitis and you are given early treatment.
-If you follow your dentist’s instructions closely, the gingivitis can still be reversed.
+Can gingivitis be cured?
+When you are diagnosed with gingivitis and you are given early periodontal disease treatment.
+If you follow your dentist’s instructions closely, gingivitis can still be reversed.
 However, if this disease is left unchecked, it can deteriorate and advance into periodontal disease – a severe gum disease, which requires periodontal care.

 How Gingivitis Differs From Periodontitis?